Scenic Rim Region: Geography

 The region is mostly rural, with Beaudesert and Boonah the main towns.
 It lies within the catchment areas of the Bremer River, the Logan River/Albert River and the Coomera River/Nerang River.
 The centre of the area is dominated by the Flinders Peak Group and broad sweep of mountainous terrain forming a southern boundary with the local government area on Queensland's southern border with New South Wales.
 Many high-altitude areas are covered by forests and protected in national parks (including World Heritage listings) at Tamborine Mountain, McPherson Range, Main Range National Park, Mount Barney National Park and landforms including Cunninghams Gap and Fassifern Valley.
 South East Queensland's highest mountain is Mount Barney, reaching 1356 m above sea level.
 Wyaralong Dam is the region's newest reservoir.

 In the south east of the local government area is the Lamington National Park.
 It includes villages such as Canungra, Kooralbyn, Rathdowney, Beechmont and Harrisville.
 The peak at Mount French, part of Moogerah Peaks National Park is noted for its traditional rock climbing and does not have bolted climbing routes.
 The peak also boasts a '32' rated climb (one of the hardest in the world) which attracts international rock climbing visitors to the area.
 The area of Boonah is fairly flat with large areas of very productive soils for the growing of vegetables and other crops.
 Beechmont and O'Reillys are mountainous areas overlooking the Gold Coast hinterland.
 These areas attract visitors for camping, bushwalking and bird watching.

-Divisions
+Council

-The council is split into 6 divisions, each returning one councillor, plus a mayor.
+The council is split into six wards (divisions), each returning one councillor, along with a directly-elected mayor.

+Current composition

+The current council, elected in 2024, is:

 Mayors

-John Brent is one of the longest continuing serving elected members in Australia with almost 40 years of service and over twenty as mayor.
-He was first elected as a councillor in the Shire of Boonah in 1976 and was chairman of the Shire of Boonah since 12 April 1994, becoming mayor of the Scenic Rim Region following the amalgamation.
+John Brent was the region's first mayor.
+He was first elected as a councillor in the Shire of Boonah in 1976 and was chairman of the Shire of Boonah beginning on 12 April 1994, becoming mayor of the Scenic Rim Region following the amalgamation.

-Greg Christensen was elected mayor in 2016.

-Mayors of Scenic Rim Region
+2008−present

+Deputy mayors

+In 2016, the council resolved to review the position of deputy mayor annually, instead of having it be the longer-term position it was from 2008 to 2016.